Make-A-Fort Review (Hands-on)

 Building a fort is fun in and of itself, but there are a few other things to really ramp up the fun and get creative playing inside.

 - Make a Light Show Inside: With these small LED colored puck lights, your kids can make a light show inside a maze.
 What’s great about these LED lights is the small size that can stick to the walls or ceiling with these Command Strips.
 These lights also turn off after 30 minutes, so they don’t drain the battery when kids forget to shut them off.

 - Test Your Pets: Make a maze with a treat on the other side to test your pets IQ.
 Since the fort is so easy to rearrange, no two mazes have to be the same.

 - Have a Nerf Gunfight: Panels can be arranged for a perfect hiding area for kids with their Nerf guns.
 Each panel has a hole where a puck can go in, which would be great for target practice.

 - Large Area for Coloring: I mentioned it above, but the panels are made to be colored on.
 The cardboard material isn’t waxy, so that kids can color on the front and back.
 One side has a fun pattern, with the other side being a blank canvas.

 Easy to Reuse and Put Away

-The fort was shipped in a plain brown box, but in the shipping box is a box with a handle that has everything inside.
+The fort was shipped in a plain brown box, but inside the shipping box, was a box with a handle that had everything inside.
 The panels and pucks are easy to take out and store in the box.
 It’s great to be able to dismantle the fort and store it in a closet, or under a bed, quickly.